-I have worked in various industries; insurance/brokerage, manufacturing and Social Services, but I am most pleased of my work as a Dyslexic advocate for over the past 10 years here on Staten Island.
-I was a board member of the Staten Island Federation of PTA’s for Academic Excellence for Dyslexia and Corresponding Secretary 2011-2013.
-I was given awards for advocating for dyslexia from; the Staten Island UFT, P.O.P.
-Award Power of Parent Award 2011 and Families Together in New York State, Outstanding Parent Advocate Award 2012, Albany, New York.
-I have serviced on my sons’ public schools PTA’s and SLT-School Leadership Teams over the years and I attend various educational community meetings.
-I have the hope that creating the Society of Dyslexia brings more than reorganization of Dyslexics, I hope that the Society bring us together in such a way that inspires great works and benefits to our communities.
-I do hope to inspire many, that; Dyslexics individuals are very important to the balances of life.
-I have and will continue to advocate, embrace, and share the strengths we bring to our society’s.
+I have worked in various industries such as insurance/brokerage, manufacturing, and Social Services, but I am most pleased of my work as a dyslexic advocate for over the past 10 years here on Staten Island.
+I was a board member of the Staten Island Federation of PTAs for Academic Excellence for Dyslexia, and Corresponding Secretary from 2011 to 2013.
+I was given awards for advocating for dyslexia from the Staten Island UFT, P.O.P.
+(Power of Parent) in 2011, and Families Together in New York State.
+I also received the Albany New York Outstanding Parent Advocate Award in 2012.
+I have served on my son’s public school’s PTA and SLT (School Leadership Teams) over the years, as well as attended various educational community meetings.
+I have the hope that creating the Society of Dyslexia brings more than reorganization of Dyslexics; I hope that the Society of Dyslexia brings us together in such a way that it inspires great works, and benefits our communities.
+I do hope to inspire many dyslexic individuals, as we are very important to the balance of life.
+I have, and will continue to advocate, embrace, and share the strengths we bring to our society.
 I do this for our future and the success of the Society of Dyslexia.

-Originally from Louisiana, I moved to New York in 1984.
-For the past 12 years I’ve lived in Staten Island.
-I have been an IT professional for 30+ years (certified PMP, ITIL and CCM) and have worked for such companies as Software Computer Associates, Merrill Lynch, Credit Suisse First Boston, Home Box Office, and PeopleSoft and am currently working for the MTA.
-Often working with designing and implementing financials systems I will be serving as Treasurer of SOD.
-With a background in IT designing, coding and implementation of business systems, I will also be working with Ann with Website Design and implementation.
-A firm believer in volunteerism, I am happily volunteering for working with Society of Dyslexia to help make Laura’s vision of the organization supporting and promoting people with dyslexia with opportunities and information.
+Originally from Louisiana, I moved to New York in 1984 and for the past 12 years I’ve lived in Staten Island.
+I have been an IT professional for 30+ years (certified PMP, ITIL and CCM) and have worked for such companies as Software Computer Associates, Merrill Lynch, Credit Suisse First Boston, Home Box Office (HBO), and PeopleSoft, and I am currently working for the MTA, often working with designing and implementing financial systems.
+I will now be serving as the Treasurer of Society of Dyslexia.
+Having a background in IT designing, and coding and implementation of business systems, I will also be working with Ann on Website Design and implementation.
+A firm believer in volunteerism, I am happily volunteering for the Society of Dyslexia to help make Laura’s vision of the organization a reality, supporting and promoting people with dyslexia, with opportunities and information.

-In the 4th grade my brother and I transferred to a K-12 public school and not til the 12th grade was it obvious that we couldn’t graduate unless we passed the English regents.
+In the 4th grade my brother and I transferred to a K-12 public school, and not until the 12th grade did it become obvious that we couldn’t graduate unless we passed the English Regents exam.
 With the school still denying there was even a problem, my mother refused to leave until they agreed to get us tested for learning disabilities.
-After minimal testing in 2008, I was diagnosed with an LD (specific type TBD) and an IQ of 120, and managed to graduate high school on time.
-When I got to college, I continued to struggle and eventually switched my major to Urban Development, something that was a bit easier for me to manage, but it did take me 6 years to graduate.
+After minimal testing in 2008, I was diagnosed with an LD (specific type TBD) and an IQ of 120, and still managed to graduate high school on time.
+When I got to college I continued to struggle, and eventually switched my major to Urban Development, something that was a bit easier for me to manage, but it did take me 6-years to graduate.

-Now though I still experience some struggles in the professional side of life, I am still finding new work-arounds to help me get through the areas I am still improving in.
+Now, though I still experience some struggles in the professional side of life, I am still finding new workarounds to help me get through the areas I am still improving in.
 As I learn more tricks, I notice daily improvement.
-As I am able to assist others with struggles in certain areas of their lives, I am a student myself, and learning from not just the SOD staff, but the good people that join our meetings.
+As I am able to assist others with struggles in certain areas of their lives, I am a student myself, and learning from not just the Society of Dyslexia staff, but the good people that join our meetings.
 Everything comes full circle.